-Experienced Dog Bite Attorneys Serving Little Rock, AR
+Experienced Dog Bite Lawyers Serving Little Rock, AR

 If you or a loved one has sustained injuries from a dog bite or attack, the experienced Little Rock dog bite lawyers at Pfeifer Law Firm can help hold the dog’s owner accountable.
 Our skilled team of accident lawyers has devoted our practice to holding negligent dog owners liable for the harm and injuries that their dog has caused.

 Serious Injuries Caused By Dog Bites

 According to the American Veterinary Medical Association, more than 4.5 million people are bitten by dogs each year in the United States.
 Of these, nearly 20 percent require medical attention.
 Dog bites and attacks can result in a wide variety of injuries, including:

 If you or a family member has been injured by an aggressive dog, our experienced Little Rock dog bite lawyers can help you understand your rights and get compensated for your injuries.